arboydev27/coding_practice101/README.md

 1. Reverses the string manually by iterating from the end to the beginning.
 2. Logs the original and reversed string, with error logging for invalid inputs.

+### 4. Swap Max and Min Elements
+Description:
+The SwapMaxMin program takes an array of integers from the user, identifies the smallest and largest elements, and swaps their positions in the array.
+This is useful for array manipulation tasks where specific values need to be reorganized for sorting, normalization, or other data processing purposes.

+Example:
+Input: Array `1 2 3 4 5`
+Output: `The new swapped array is {5, 2, 3, 4, 1}`

+Implementation Notes:
+1. The program prompts the user to enter 5 integers to populate the array.
+2. It finds the indices of the smallest and largest values in the array and swaps them.
+3. The program displays the modified array with the minimum and maximum values swapped.

 ### **How to Use**
 To explore these functions, each class file includes a main method with sample test cases.
 Clone this repository, compile the Java files, and run the tests or modify the inputs for additional practice.